rcm-webdev/coin-radar/README.md

 While this is an MVP, there are several areas for future improvement:

 - Caching results: cache frequently searched results locally to minimize API calls
-- Pagnation/search suggestions: show a list of suggestions as users type to guid their searches
+- Pagination/search suggestions: show a list of suggestions as users type to guide their searches
-- simplicity, I used a CDN to include Tailwind CSS and DaisyUI, but I would switch to npm for dependency management
+- For simplicity, I used a CDN to include Tailwind CSS and DaisyUI, but I would switch to npm for dependency management

 ---

 ## Lessons Learned:

-- API integration: This MVP was a great opportunity to deepen my understanding of how to work with APIs and handle asynchornous reqs with fetch
+- API integration: This MVP was an excellent opportunity to deepen my understanding of how to work with APIs and handle asynchronous requests with fetch
-- Dynamic DOM manipulation: It was good time to review DOM manipulation - dynamically updating the DOM in res to user input and API res
+- Dynamic DOM manipulation: It was a good time to review DOM manipulation - dynamically updating the DOM in res to user input and API res
 - Error Handling: Read the docs!!
-Reading through the docs allowed me to handle different types of errors (e.g. invalid input, API failures, etc)
+Reading through the docs allowed me to handle errors (e.g., invalid input, API failures, etc.)